nadethoughts/Aetheria/World/Characters/Elanil.md

 - **[Alwor Thistlegift](../../Crown-of-the-Immortals/PCs/Alwor-Thistlegift.md)**: The gnome bard whose cheerful disposition and folksy wisdom provide a refreshing contrast to Elanil’s serious nature.
 They often discuss ancient lore and magical theories.
 - **[Karsten Kendrick](../../Crown-of-the-Immortals/PCs/Karsten-Kendrick.md)**: The paladin who respects Elanil’s wisdom and seeks her counsel on matters involving magic and strategy.

+# GM Notes
+### Worldview
+Elanil believes in the pursuit of knowledge as the highest goal.
+She sees the world through a lens of logic and reason, often seeking to understand the underlying principles governing reality.
+Though she values peace and harmony, she prioritizes the search for truth above all else.

+## Goals and Aspirations
+Elanil is driven by the desire to uncover lost knowledge and arcane secrets, particularly those lost during the Flaming Retribution.
+She aims to restore the magical heritage of her people and unlock new realms of understanding in the arcane arts.

 ### Rivals/Enemies
 - **[Radiants](../Religion/Deific-Beings/Radiants.md)**: the Radiant's actions have left a deep scar on Elanil’s psyche.
 She is determined to find a way to reverse the damage caused by these Deamons!
+-
 ## Fears and Phobias
 Elanil fears the loss of knowledge and the return of chaos and ignorance.
 She is also wary of the misuse of magic, having witnessed the devastation it can cause when wielded irresponsibly.